Discover Fairbanks Alaska, with its rich gold rush history and Northern Lights dancing brightly at night.

 The Fairbanks Gold Rush had begun.

-However, the gold seekers quickly discovered severely cold winter weather.
+However, the gold seekers quickly discovered the severely cold winter conditions.
 They also learned that the frozen creeks were very hard to work in the winter.

 Most couldn't afford it, and they were getting hungry.

 So, an angry mob formed.
 First, they decided to hang Jujiro Wada, the man who had convinced them to come to the area in the first place.